TurtlewareAU/homelab-docs/Homelab/Github Actions/Github actions building docker containers.md

 ---
 ### Job Setup

-`jobs:` Initial base step (always here)
+`jobs:` Initial base step (always here).
 `build:` Setup the build environment and location.
 `runs-on:` This is used to tell the action where you want it to run. `dev` is a tag for my local ubunut runner, I wanted to keep my actions running at home, as at a time I was initiating docker run commands on remote network connected machines.
 `permissions:` These are base permissions setup by the template selected at the start.

 ```yml
 jobs: